ultralytics/ultralytics/docs/en/integrations/google-colab.md

 When working with Google Colab, you might have a few common questions.
 Let's answer them.

 **Q: Why does my Google Colab session timeout?**
-A: Google Colab sessions can timeout due to inactivity, especially for free users who have a limited session duration.
+A: Google Colab sessions can time out due to inactivity, especially for free users who have a limited session duration.

 **Q: Can I increase the session duration in Google Colab?**
 A: Free users face limits, but Google Colab Pro offers extended session durations.